sheinhtetsai99/oct-tf-idf-legacy/README.md

 1. Create deployment in postman with configuration id from previous step as parameters

-1. Once deployed, copy the deployment url and make a new post request
+1. Once deployed, copy the deployment url and make a new post request with the following configuraton:
     1. Endpoint: <<'deployment url'>>/v1/models/tf-idf-classifier:predict
     1. Body:
     ```sh